yash04747/docs/docs/configuration/global_arguments.md

 This variable determines if the 'Reset All and 'Reset Section' buttons are visible on the options panel.

 ## hints
 The [hints argument](fields/hints.md) requires settings involving multiple arrays.
 Thus, an entire article has been devoted to its usage.
-REad more on [using Hints in fields](fields/hints.md).
+Read more on [using Hints in fields](fields/hints.md).

 ## intro_text
 **Default**: `'intro_text' => '<p>This text is displayed above the options panel.
 It isn\'t required, but more info is always better!
 The intro_text field accepts all HTML.</p>'`